sfrezefo/hyperscaledemo/README.md

 GROUP BY hour;

 ```
--- the total number of events and count of distinct devices in the last 15 minutes by customer_id.
+Remember, the data is sharded by tenant (Customer ID).
+As the next two queries have a filter on customer_id, Citus will route the queries to only the node which has the data for that particular customer without needing to touch data for the remaining customers.
+This leads to faster performance as you need to scan only a small portion of the data.

--- Remember, the data is sharded by tenant (Customer ID):
+Let us the total number of events and count of distinct devices in the last 15 minutes for customer_id=1.

 ```sql
 SELECT sum(event_count) num_events,
     ceil(hll_cardinality(hll_union_agg(device_distinct_count))) distinct_devices